 - Her grandfather frequently told stories of his days working in the fields to earn a few extra pice.

-- She knew exactly what piece of paper I meant.
+- They knew exactly what piece of paper I was referring to.

-- I would rather sell my house before you get a single pice!
+- I would rather give all of my money to a stranger before you get a single pice!

 Conclusion on Pice